Healthy Routines at Home and at School

 The same safety steps we follow in our daily lives to protect ourselves from COVID-19 will take place at school.
 Practice healthy routines with your student like mask wearing, hand washing, social distancing, and daily health screening.

 Wondering what the start of the school day will look like as we reopen?
-Watch a brief video for elementary school students about getting ready for the day, and this one about arriving at school, and the school day itself.
+Watch a brief video for elementary school students about getting ready for the day, about arriving at school, and the school day itself.

 When we reopen school buildings in Term 2, we will require students and staff to practice safe routines as they return to in-person programming at school.
 To minimize the impact of a positive case on the entire school, students will be grouped in cohorts that do not have close contact with other cohorts.
 Students will eat breakfast and lunch in their classroom.
 Classrooms will have scheduled, staggered arrival, recess, and dismissal times to limit interactions between classrooms.

 We will also ensure necessary supplies are provided to schools, and that staff are trained to support new health and safety routines.
 Personal protective equipment such as masks will be available to all students and staff in a school building; there will be enhanced cleaning protocols; and anyone who comes to a school building will have to complete a daily health screening.

 Ask, Ask, Look: Daily Health Screening

 To prevent COVID-positive individuals from entering our campuses, all DCPS schools will have COVID-19 symptom screening procedures in place for staff and students.
 Parents and guardians are asked to proactively identify when their student exhibits COVID-19 symptoms or has been exposed by using the Ask, Ask, Look protocol prior to arrival each day.